brunswickcomputing/racketmanager/readme.txt

 = 3.6.2 =
 * NEW: Score Point-Rule.
 Teams get one point according to the game score
-* BUGFIX: only load javascript files on leaguemanager pages to avoid malfunction of WP image editor
+* BUGFIX: only load javascript files on racketmanager pages to avoid malfunction of WP image editor
 * BUGFIX: Widget option

 = 3.6.1 =